Another ceasefire violation from Armenia

 Trend:

-Meanwhile, the Azerbaijani army positions in Kokhanabi and Munjuglu villages of the Tovuz district were shelled from the Armenian army positions located on nameless heights and in Chinari, Aygedzor villages of the Berd district of Armenia.
+Meanwhile, the Azerbaijani army positions in the Aghdam, Kokhanabi, Asrik Jirdakhan, Munjuglu villages and on nameless heights of the Tovuz district were shelled from the Armenian army positions located in the Mosesgekh, Chinari, Aygedzor villages and on nameless heights of the Berd district of Armenia.

 The Azerbaijani army positions on nameless heights of the Gadabay district also underwent fire from the Armenian army positions located on nameless heights of the Krasnoselsk district of Armenia.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh, Chilaburt villages of the Tartar district, Shikhlar, Marzili, Yusifjanli, Javahirli, Taghibayli villages of the Aghdam district, Kuropatkino village of the Khojavand district, Garvand, Gorgan, Garakhanbayli, Ashagi Veysalli, Kurdlar villages of the Fuzuli district, Nuzgar, Mehdili villages of the Jabrayil district, as well as from the positions located on the nameless heights in the Goranboy, Tartar and Khojavand districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh, Chilaburt villages of the Tartar district, Taghibayli, Shikhlar, Bash Garvand, Javahirli, Kangarli, Novruzlu, Yusifjanli, Marzili villages of the Aghdam district, Kuropatkino village of the Khojavand district, Ashagi Veysalli, Gobu Dilagarda, Garvand, Garakhanbayli, Ashagi Seyidahmadli, Gorgan, Kurdlar villages of the Fuzuli district, Nuzgar and Mehdili villages of the Jabrayil district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam, Khojavand and Fuzuli districts of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.